njhenry/nat_website/_writing/2018-09-06-tb-hiv-brazil-spatial.md

 layout: default
 display: true

-title: "Eliminating TB and HIV deaths in Brazil: a spatial assessment"
+title: "Article | Eliminating TB and HIV deaths in Brazil: a spatial assessment"
 date: 2018-09-06
 info: >-
   Using spatially-resolved vital registration data from 2000 to 2015, we find